...Заколюченные параллели

 Beibei Liu Аn

-assistant professor at the Ohio State University
+assistant professor in the Ohio State University

 Subhadip Dey

-A postdoc at Yale University
+Yukun Du A postdoc at University of Georgia (Athens)

-My (current and former) postdocs:
+My former postdocs:

 Moon Duchin